AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-profile-lookup.md

 One such use case could involve real-time personalization of a user's experience on your website, by quickly retrieving profile information from the edge profile and then passing the information over to a third-party personalization engine of your choice, in order to send the user an [!DNL SMS] based on their current activity on your website.

+Another use case could cover the need of quickly retrieving profile information in real-time, when a customer calls a support center agent.

-This page describes the steps that you must follow to configure an edge profile lookup use case, which requires quick retrieval of profile data to deliver personalization experiences and/or inform decisioning rules through downstream applications, in real-time.
+This page describes the steps that you must follow to look up edge profile data in real-time, to deliver personalization experiences or inform decisioning rules through downstream applications.

 ## Terminology and prerequisites {#prerequisites}

 When configuring the use case described in this page, you will use the following Platform components:

-* [Datastreams](../../datastreams/overview.md): You will configure a datastream which receives incoming event data and responds with edge profile data.
+* [Datastreams](../../datastreams/overview.md): A datastream receives incoming event data from Web SDK and responds with edge profile data.
 * [Merge Policies](../../segmentation/ui/segment-builder.md#merge-policies): You will create an [!UICONTROL Active-On-Edge] merge policy to ensure that the edge profiles use the correct profile data.
-* [Custom Personalization connection](../catalog/personalization/custom-personalization.md): You will configure a new custom personalization connection which will send the profile attributes to the edge network.
+* [Custom Personalization connection](../catalog/personalization/custom-personalization.md): You will configure a new custom personalization connection which will send the profile attributes to the Edge Network.
 * [Edge Network Server API](../../server-api/overview.md): You will use the Server API [interactive data collection](../../server-api/interactive-data-collection.md) functionality to quickly retrieve profile attributes from the edge profiles.

 ## Step 1: Create and configure a datastream {#create-datastream}